 What to take on your trip

 Here is a list of items you will need for your trip, along with a description of where you can buy the items.
 Within this list, you will notice blue links.
 Click those, and another window will open to a website that sells the item.

 When you make a purchase from the website, I receive a commission, and you pay the same low price, without having to drive to the store and stand in line.
-Useful websites include Sierra Trading Post and Amazon.
+Useful websites include Amazon, Walmart, Ebay, and, for the outdoor gear enthusiasts, REI, LL Bean, Outdoor Gear Labs, Sierra Trading Post, CampingMaxx, and MooseJaw.